-Praised for his "commanding stage presence" and "rich, resonant bass", DC native Kenneth Kellogg is quickly gaining recognition as a sought after young artist.
+Praised for his "commanding stage presence" and "rich, resonant bass", Washington DC native, Kenneth Kellogg is quickly gaining recognition as a sought after young artist.

 Among his roles, many are staples of opera repertoire: The title role, in Mozart’s Don Giovanni, as well as Leporello and Il Commendatore, Mephistopheles in Gounod’s Faust, Don Alfonso in Mozart’s Cosi fan tutte, Ramfis and Il Re in Verdi’s Aida, Colline in Puccini’s La Boheme, the title role of Handel’s Hercules, The King in Handel’s Ariodante, Osmin in Mozart’s Die Entführung aus dem Serail, Sarastro and the Speaker in Mozart’s Die Zauberflöte, Sparafucile in Verdi’s Rigoletto, Fasolt in Wagner’s Das Rheingold.